Mimiachi-Techbabe/Embedded-Systems-Arduino-Programming-/README.txt

-PROJECTS
+PROJECTS (USING AN ARDUINO BOARD)

 1. 7 Segment Dispaly

-The 7 segment display is on the upper right corner of the board.
+The 7 segment display is on the upper right corner of the arduino board.
 It has 7 segments and ‘a dot’ which can be noted by numbers from 0 to 7.
 Each number represents a pin from the arduino connected to the 7-segment display.
 To display a specific character or digit, we would need to turn out the segments that would form it.
 For example, to show the number ‘1’ we should turn on segments 1 and 2, meaning all the other segments should be off(by setting them to LOW).
 The practical uses of the 7 segment display are in digital clocks, electronic meters and calculators.